kulttuuri/DiscordNotifications/README.md

 2) After setting up the Webhook you will get a Webhook URL.
 Copy that URL as you will need it in step 4.

 3) [Download latest release of this extension](https://github.com/kulttuuri/discord_mediawiki/archive/master.zip), uncompress the archive and move folder `DiscordNotifications` into your `mediawiki_installation/extensions` folder.
+(And instead of manually downloading the latest version, you could also just git clone this repository to that same extensions folder).

 4) Add settings listed below in your `localSettings.php`.
 Note that it is mandatory to set these settings for this extension to work: